patternfly-kotlin/mvp/README.md

 like (web) components or DOM elements.
 Instead, it should focus on the actual use case, work on the model, listen to events and update its view.

 Presenters are singletons which are created lazily and which are then reused.
-They're bound to a specific string token (aka place).
-They need to be registered using a token, and a function to create the presenter.
-Use the presenter's companion object to register presenters:
+They're bound to a specific token (aka place).
+They need to be registered using the token, and a function to create the presenter.

 ```kotlin
 class AppleView : View {